Holidays in Kenya

 For a flavour of Africa, look no further than Laikipia.
 While it boasts wildlife to rival anywhere else in the country – including rhinos and Grevy’s zebras – here it’s all about the experience.
 Stays in colonial bush homes give you prime access to this ancient patchworked landscape of semi-arid plains and acacia-blanketed hills, a place for you to soak up a classic African picture.
 But perhaps the star of the show here is the fascinating Samburu people and these lodges act as gateways to experience their culture and traditions, where you can witness warrior dances and skilled bead makers at work.

 Everywhere you turn in this tucked-away national park is a unique vista: riverine forests, lakes, cloud forests and vast savannahs.
-The volcanic emerald contours after which the Chyulu Hills is named are framed by ancient lava flows long since cooled but still brimming with legend.
+The volcanic emerald contours after which the Chyulu Hills are named are framed by ancient lava flows long since cooled but still brimming with legend.
 Safari game drives are a real adventure in these shifting landscapes as you search for leopards, elephants and buffaloes in the wilderness, all under surveillance from the epic, rugged slopes of Mount Kilimanjaro.

 Mixing the perfect blend of nature and history, Kenya’s Indian Ocean coastline is the ideal way to end a holiday filled with sensational safari experiences.
 Its flour-white curves are fringed with kaleidoscopic coral reefs teeming with tropical fish, perfect for snorkelling straight off the beach.
 While its sands draw travellers today, they once lured the Arab spice traders of yesteryear and their presence can still be felt.
 Forts pock the shoreline and you can take traditional dhow trips around the bay – still an important part of Swahili culture today.